-Anaphylaxis Communication and Procedures Policy outlines the prevention and management of anaphylactic events at the School or outside School-on-School related activities.

-This Communication and Procedures Policy should be read in conjunction with the School's Anaphylaxis Policy.
+Anaphylaxis Communication and Procedures Policy outlines the prevention and management of anaphylactic events at the school or outside school on school related activities.
+This Communication and Procedures Policy should be read in conjunction with Warringa Park School's Anaphylaxis Policy.